codeitlikemiley/leptos_wasi/README.md

 ## Explainer

-WebAssembly is already popular in the browser but organisations like the [Bytecode Alliance][bc-a] are committed to provide the industry with new standard-driven ways of running softwares.
-Specifically, they are maintaining the [Wasmtime][wasmtime] runtime which allows running WebAssembly out of the browser (e.g., on a serverless platform).
+WebAssembly is already popular in the browser but organisations like the [Bytecode Alliance][bc-a] are committed to providing the industry with new standard-driven ways of running software.
+Specifically, they are maintaining the [Wasmtime][wasmtime] runtime, which allows running WebAssembly out of the browser (e.g., on a serverless platform).

-Leptos is already leveraging WebAssembly in the browser and give you tools to build web applications with best-in-class performance.
+Leptos is already leveraging WebAssembly in the browser and gives you tools to build web applications with best-in-class performance.

 This crate aims to go further and enable you to also leverage WebAssembly for